IvantheTricourne/IvantheTricourne.github.io/_posts/2019-03-20-code-review.md

 I feel like _code review_ is a highly underrated, under appreciated part of the work we do.
-Code review necessarily takes a long time, especially for code that you _also_ tasked to maintain.
+Code review necessarily takes a long time, especially for code that you are _also_ tasked to maintain.